greim/Backbone-Subscriptions/readme.md

       message: function(message){ ... }
     });

-This will certainly work, however it adds a separate event handler to `window` every time a new view is created.
-Each of these still runs in the background, even though the view is no longer visible in the DOM.
+This is a classic anti-pattern in Backbone development.
+It works, but it adds a separate event handler to `window` every time a new view is created.
+Each of these continues to run in the background forever, even if the view is no longer present in the DOM.
 Not only is it a CPU drain, but it's a memory leak, since functions stored on the window (the event handlers) maintain references back to every view instance ever created.
+Also, it's a potential source of non-performance-related bugs, if the event handler does more than just operate on the view instance.
+Ad-hoc code can be written to avoid some of these penalties, but it's a common enough problem to merit a clean, reusable solution.

 ## Browser support